ferosas/BayesianAtHeart/README.md

 These sampled trajectories also allow us to build accurate estimators of non-linear properties of heart rate dynamics - as illustrated bellow with the calculation of HR entropy.
 The sampling procedure employs two hyperparamenters $\theta$ and $\tau$, which are related with the connectivity strength between successive samples.
 In our experiments, sampled trajectories were seen to be fairly insensitive to the choice of $\tau$, while their smoothness strongly depended on $\theta$ - low values of $\theta$ induce a strong constraint between successive samples, making more unlikely abrupt changes of values.

 ## Background: Bayesian estimators of HR entropy

 The sampled trajectories of heart rate dynamics to build Bayesian estimators of properties of heart rate dynamics.
 To explain this part of the method, we introduce the shorthand notation $z = (z_1,\dots,z_T)$ and $x = (x_1,\dots,x_T)$ for sampled trajectories of heart rate and heart beats respectively, and let $F(z)$ be a scalar function of this trajectory - i.e. any scalar property of the heart rate trajectory, such as its mean value or entropy.
-Then, the generative model above can be used to derive the posterior distribution of the property $F$, which corresponds to $p(F(z) |x)$.
-Sampled trajectories can be used to estimate various properties of this posterior - e.g. its mean:
+Then, the generative model above can be used to derive the posterior distribution of the property $F$, which corresponds to $p(F(z)|x)$.
+Sampled trajectories can be used to estimate various properties of this posterior -- e.g. its mean:
 $$\hat{F} = \sum_{z} F(z) p(z|x), $$
 where the value of the property $F$ for each possible trajectory is weighted by the likelihood of such trajectory given the observed data.
 We use this approach to estimate the entropy of HR dynamics as explained below.